Jmwofford/babyDiv_WDI-curriculum/instructor_notes/express/express-router.md

 # Express - The Router

 ## Lesson Objectives
-1. Describe the DRY principle and the concept of Code Smells
+1. Get rid of Code Smells by utilizing the DRY principle and other best practices
 2. Use the Single Responsibility Principle to explain the concept of MVC
 4. Use the express Router to:
   - Bring the C of MVC